jnozzi/cocoadev.com/SiteContent/General/FrameworkCreationProblems.markdown

 Thanks again --esimcoe

-''May as well just leave it here.
-Someone might find it by searching if they have problems, and it's not hurting anyone :)''
+*May as well just leave it here.
+Someone might find it by searching if they have problems, and it's not hurting anyone :)*